 It’s a great place from which to explore the county, as it’s only eight miles north west of Oxford, with regular bus services linking Woodstock and the city and train stations at Long Hanborough and Oxford Parkway.

 Woodstock has a good choice of independent shop, galleries and a great selection of places to eat and drink.
-The Macdonald Bear Hotel and The Feathers not only provide great accommodation to visitors in Woodstock but also boasts of some delicious menus to sample.
+The Macdonald Bear Hotel not only provides great accommodation to visitors in Woodstock but also boasts of some delicious menus to sample.

 Where is Woodstock?